Wildlife Management Program

 How do I sign up for a Wildlife Management Training Session?

-The notification to the public of the upcoming year’s training session is posted during the first week of June on the Fargo Police website (www.fargopolice.com).
-This notification will provide instructions on registering for the training.
 Registration will be allowed on a first-come, first-serve basis until all available training spots are filled.
-(In 2014, 60 applicants were allowed to register for the training.
-The training sessions were full within two weeks of posting the notification of training.)
+In 2016, 55 applicants will be allowed to register for the training.
+In the past, training sessions have filled up within two weeks of posting the notification of training.

 How many licenses are available?